matt-oakes/redux-devtools-expo-dev-plugin/README.md

 ### Link the DevTools to Redux

-There are 3 ways of using this package depending if you're using Redux Toolkit, or standard Redux with other store enhancers (middlewares) or not.
+There are multiple ways of using this package depending if you're using Redux Toolkit, or standard Redux with other store enhancers (middlewares) or not.

 #### Using Redux Toolkit
 Let's suppose your store looks something like this: